francescovallone/serinus/.website/blog/serinus_2_0.md

 Currently it supports TCP and gRPC transport layers, with plans to add more in the future. (like MQTT, NATS and RabbitMQ)

 ::: warning EXPERIMENTAL
-The microservices module is still experimental and may undergo significant changes in future releases.
-We encourage developers to try it out and provide feedback to help us improve the module.
+The microservices package is still experimental and may undergo significant changes in future releases.
+We encourage developers to try it out and provide feedback to help us improve it.
 :::

 ```dart